mohitpai/journey-optimizer.en/help/using/administration/permissions-overview.md

 * **[!UICONTROL Product profile]**: A set of unitary rights which allows users access to certain functionalities or objects in the interface.
 Refer to the [Out-of-the-box product profiles](ootb-product-profiles.md) section

 * **[!UICONTROL Permissions]**: Unitary rights that allow you to define the authorizations assigned to **[!UICONTROL Product profile]**.
-Each permission is gathered under capabilities, e.g. Journey, Messages or Offers, which represents the different functionalities or objects in [!DNL Journey Optimizer].
+Each permission is gathered under capabilities, e.g. Journey or Offers, which represents the different functionalities or objects in [!DNL Journey Optimizer].
 Refer to the [Permission levels](high-low-permissions.md) section.

 * **[!UICONTROL Sandbox]**: Virtual sandboxes that partition instances into separate, isolated virtual environments.
 Refer to the [Using sandboxes](sandboxes.md)